k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 - The list of parameters should be [predefined for each LU in the task BE](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md) within the Fabric project.
 - The parameters and their values must be populated in the TDM DB.
 It is recommended to run a task that extracts a large subset of entities from the source environment in order to populate the TDM DB parameters' tables and enable creating TDM tasks with business parameters.
 When there is no need to store the extracted subset in the TDM Test Data Store, the [Retention period](/articles/TDM/tdm_gui/16_task_test_data_store_component.md#retention-period) for the initial extract task can be set to **Do not retain**.
+- You can leave the maximum number of entities empty if you are an admin user, environment owner, or a tester with [unlimited entities permission set](10_environment_roles_tab.md#number-of-entities) on the task's environment.

 #### Use Parameters with Random Selection Checkbox